A Prophecy of the First and Second Advent of Jesus Christ

 We break some of these out once a year and read them in our churches and homes at Christmas time.
 The traditional narratives of Christ’s birth found in the Gospels are appropriately popular at this time of year, too.
 Isaiah 53 has always been an important one as well.

 And the redemption found in that one usually reduces me to a pile of tears.

-Since Jesus fulfilled at least 365 prophecies, wouldn’t it make sense to look at just one that he has yet to execute?
+This chapter is known as the Year of the Lord’s Favor and it’s a prophecy of what has been, and what’s to come.
+Since Jesus fulfilled at least 365 prophecies, wouldn’t it make sense to look at just one that he has yet to carry out?

 The Year of the Lord’s Favor